 There is much we can learn by looking at your competitors businesses.
 We can find out who is linking to their sites.
 This may inform your link-building strategy.
 If there are reputable companies directing traffic their way, it may be they’ll do the same for you if you build a relationship.
 We can also identify keywords they are targeting.
 If you’re looking to attract the same traffic it may be you need to be targeting the same key words through your content strategy.
 It’s sensible to keep an eye on their blogging and promotions as well, as well as their activity on social media.
 Don’t forget, attracting links via social media is an important ranking factor.

 And that’s about all there is to it!
 We’ll deliver our recommendations through the report you’ll receive and provide estimates where possible, as well as highlight items which require further discussion.
 Once you’ve had a chance to digest this we’ll look to agree a schedule for implementing the work we believe needs to happen to improve your ranking.
-The planning and implementation stage is the one we’ll look at next time.

 Why not contact us now to discuss your SEO project?